-Manipur crisis: Centre asks Manipur to deploy additional paramilitary forces, end blockade
+Manipur crisis: Centre asks state to deploy additional paramilitary forces, end blockade on NH-2

-Home Minister Rajnath Singh wrote to the Manipur and Nagaland CMs asking them to 'discharge these constitutional obligations with utmost promptness'.
+Rajnath Singh has directed the Manipur and Nagaland chief ministers to ‘discharge these constitutional obligations with utmost promptness’.

-Union Minister Kiren Rijiju on Friday asked the Manipur government to end the economic blockade on NH-2 imposed by the United Naga Council on November 1.
-“There is a constitutional duty of the state government to bring back normalcy and they should ensure that there is no blockade along the highway,” Rijiju said.
-He is expected to visit Manipur later in the day.
+Minister of State for Home Affairs Kiren Rijiju on Friday asked the Manipur government to end the economic blockade on National Highway-2 imposed by the United Naga Council on November 1.
+“There is a constitutional duty of the state government to bring back normalcy, and they should ensure that there is no blockade along the highway,” he said.
+The minister reached Manipur on Friday to take stock of the situation.

-The minister of state for home said the Centre was worried about the situation in the state, and asked the government to ensure law and order prevailed in the region, reported PTI.
+Rijiju said the Centre was worried about the situation in the state and asked the government to ensure that law and order prevailed in the region, reported PTI.
 “I will talk to the state government and will try to find a solution,” he added.
-He pointed out that the blockade had affected the lives of the people in the region because the agitation had led to a rise in the prices of essential commodities.
-Meanwhile, curfew was relaxed in parts of Imphal East district till 9 pm today.
+He pointed out that the blockade had affected the lives of the people there because the agitation had led to a rise in the prices of essential commodities.
+Meanwhile, the curfew imposed earlier this week was relaxed in parts of Imphal East district till 9 pm on Friday.

-On Thursday, a delegation of Bharatiya Janata Party leaders met Union Home Minister Rajnath Singh to talk about the situation in the Congress-ruled state.
-They sought the central government’s intervention because “[Manipur] Chief Minister Ibobi Singh has completely failed the state”, Union minister Prakash Javadekar said meeting the delegates.
+On Thursday, a delegation of Bharatiya Janata Party leaders met Union Home Minister Rajnath Singh to discuss the situation in the Congress-ruled state.
+They sought the central government’s intervention because “[Manipur] Chief Minister Okram Ibobi Singh has completely failed the state”, Union minister Prakash Javadekar said in the meeting with the delegates.
 The state will hold Assembly elections in 2017.

 After the meeting, Singh wrote to thhe chief ministers of Manipur and Nagaland asking them to remove the blockade on the highway that passes through both the states, The Times of India reported.
-Singh asked the Manipur chief minster to “discharge these constitutional obligations with utmost promptness”.
-The chief ministers have also been asked to deploy additional paramilitary forces and ensure the smooth movement of convoys.
+He asked the Manipur chief minster to “discharge these constitutional obligations with utmost promptness”.
+They have also been directed to deploy additional paramilitary forces and ensure the smooth movement of convoys.

-However, Chief Minister Okram Ibobi Singhhad has held that the UNC is a “mouthpiece and frontal organisation” of the insurgent group of National Socialist Council of Nagaland–Isak-Muivah.
+However, Singh has held that the UNC was a “mouthpiece and frontal organisation” of the insurgent group of National Socialist Council of Nagaland–Isak-Muivah.
 He said the Centre was ignoring the situation in the state despite being in a position to “put pressure” on the NSCN-IM, with whom the government is holding peace talks.

 The UNC had called for an economic blockade of the two arterial highways leading into the state to protest against the state government’s decision to upgrade the Sadar Hills and Jiribam areas to full-fledged districts.
 The blockade was imposed after the Manipur government announced the formation of seven new districts.
 On December 12, the Home Ministry had said in a statement that no one would be allowed to take the law into their hands.